PKizzle/dns/cmd/atomdns/handlers/global/README.md

 }
 ```

-Or run an health endpoint on http://localhost:8091, with a lameduck delay of 200 ms.
+Or run an health endpoint on http://localhost:8091, with a lame-duck delay of 200 ms.

 ```txt
 {